 Founded in 2010 by Varga to promote Roma fashion and identity, her Romani Design studio brought out its first collection the same year.
 Now, her evening dresses can sell for up to 1,000 euros ($1,100).
-“As a Roma-run social enterprise, it’s unique in the world,” Varga told AFP, ahead of International Roma Day on Monday.
+“As a Roma-run social enterprise, it’s unique in the world,” Varga told AFP, ahead of International Roma.
 “We don’t make mass-produced T-shirts but clothes that carry messages, like on minority rights and integration,” she added.

 Read also: Young Russian fashion designers take inspiration from history